A war of traditional art vs digital art has been long waging since digital art has come into existence?

-Storing your digital art will not take a lot of room in your house.
-Actually, it won’t even need any space!
+Storing your digital art will not take up a lot of room in your house.
+It won’t even need any space!

 You can store your years of artwork on your laptop or hard drive or you can just upload it to the cloud.

 Those were the power points of digital art.